You may donate money or property to a charity.

-Before you donate money or goods to a charity, check out the organization’s background.
-Be certain that the organization is actually a legitimate charity.
-Several agencies and organizations offer tips, databases, and reports that help you evaluate the operations of charitable organizations:
+Before you donate money or goods, research the charity.
+Be certain that the charity is real.
+Several agencies offer information to help you evaluate the operation of charities:

-- The attorney general or consumer protection office in your state often oversees the licensing of charitable organizations.
+- The attorney general in your state often licenses charitable organizations.
 They may also have records of complaints about charities.